Hulk 2099: Fictional character biography

 John Eisenhart was a studio executive for Lotusland Productions, researching the Knights of Banner, migrant worshipers of the Hulk.
 The Knights of Banner had been experimenting with gamma rays, hoping to create a new Hulk.
 After the Knights refused to sell their story to him, Eisenhart reported them to the police.
-As the police arrived, a battle ensued leading to the capturing and slaughter of many knights.
+As the police arrived, a battle ensued, leading to the capturing and slaughter of many Knights.
 Eisenhart, wracked with guilt, joined the Knights in their fight.
-A young knight the studio exec had befriended named Gawain tried to end the violence by killing everyone by setting off the gamma devices, only to have his new ally caught in the blast.
+A young Knight the studio exec had befriended named Gawain tried to end the violence by killing everyone by setting off the gamma devices, only to have his new ally caught in the blast.
 The blast transformed Eisenhart into a new Hulk, who quickly ended the battle.
 Upon returning to Lotusland, the studio executive was assigned to investigate a new desert creature (himself).

-Lotusland, as a company, continued to have much trouble, including nearly everyone going quite mad due to outside influences.
+Lotusland, as a company, continued to have much trouble, including nearly everyone going mad due to outside influences.